LexiFi/dead_code_analyzer/docs/optional_arguments/OPTIONAL_ARGUMENTS.md

 ## Definitions

-An **optional parameter** is a labeled parameter defined by prefixing the label with `?`.
+An **optional parameter** is a labelled parameter defined by prefixing the label with `?`.

 An **optional argument** is the value given (explicitly or implicitly) to an